carj/pyPreservica/docs/entity.rst

         print(ingest_event)

-Get, Add or Remove asset and folder icons
+Asset and Folder Thumbnail Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can now add and remove icons on assets and folders using the API.
+You can now add and remove icons on Assets and Folders using the API.
 The icons will be displayed in the Explorer and Universal Access interfaces.

 .. code-block:: python